ihmeuw/vivarium_research/docs/source/onboarding_resources/contributing/index.rst

    (base) $> cd vivarium_research/docs
-   (base) $> conda activate vivarium_research #This line is only needed if vivarium_research has not been activated yet (vivarium_research) $> make html
+   (base) $> conda activate vivarium_research #This line is only needed if vivarium_research has not been activated yet (vivarium_research) $> sphinx-autobuild source build/html

-This will create a new ``build`` sub-directory with the new documentation rendered in html.
-You can open the file `vivarium_research/docs/build/html/index.html` in your browser to view your changes.
+This will create a new ``build`` sub-directory with the new documentation rendered in html, and will open a browser window with the result.
+It should automatically update as you save edits to reStructuredText files, though occasionally you may need to manually delete ``build`` and re-run the command.

-Note that any warnings in your terminal after the `make html` command will cause the build to fail in GitHub.
+Note that any warnings in your terminal will cause the build to fail in GitHub.
 These include issues like duplicated references.
 Be sure to check for and correct any warnings you may get before moving on!